CalCOFI/rCRUX/README.md

                 minimum_length = 80,
                 maximum_length = 150)

-# reduces the number of total hits by removing reads that could result from off target amplification
+# adjusting the minimum_length and maximum_length parameters reduces the number of total hits by removing reads that could result from off target amplification

 ```